learn-co-curriculum/react-hooks-use-effect-cleanup/README.md

 running in the background**, and updating state every second.

-React's solution is to have our `useEffect` function **return a cleanup function**, which will run after the component "un-mounts": when it is removed from the DOM after its parent component no longer returns it.
+React's solution is to have our `useEffect` function **return a cleanup function**, which will run when the component is unmounted, i.e., when it is no longer being returned by its parent.

 Here's how the cleanup function would look: